sajalbaral/odin-recipes/README.md

 A basic recipe website using html and css for the odin project.

-This project will help me demonstrate the follow HTML and terminal skills:
+This project will help me demonstrate the following HTML, CSS, and terminal skills:

 1. Use of proper HTML elements + tags
 2. Creating links to pages within my own website (relative links) and displaying imgages